 Q. I am currently applying for a Whitney Fellowship.
 At this point I do not have a visa for my intended stay in the U.S. Do I need the appropriate visa before applying for the HHWF, or does it suffice to apply for a visa in time for my intended starting date?

-A. It is sufficient to simply state in your application your intent to obtain the appropriate visa documentation in time for your intended fellowship activation date.
+A. Foreign Students will need to obtain appropriate visa documentation, as required by US Immigration.
+It is sufficient to simply state in your application your intent to obtain the appropriate visa documentation in time for your intended fellowship activation date.
 Include this statement as a separate letter in your application.

 Q. What is your policy regarding student visas for foreign students?